lelegard/cryptobench/README.md

 The impact on the real code sequence in OpenSSL is slightly less important but still by 30%.
 This sequence is likely executed less often than the sequence of MUL UMULH.
-Thus, the macroscopic effect on RSA is less noticeble.
+Thus, the macroscopic effect on RSA is less noticeable.